 Like AnyTrans, EaseUS MobiMover also offers a video downloader feature.
 Just choose the device you want to save a video to, enter a link, and click the Download button.
 The developers promise that the app will automatically identify the format of the video and transcode it to the required one.

-Waltr 2 is a wonderful program for those who want to wirelessly drag-and-drop music, videos (including 4K Ultra HD), ringtones, PDFs, and ePub and iBook files into iPhone, iPod, or iPad.
-Developed by Softorino team, Waltr 2 can get any media content from your Mac/PC onto your Apple device in no time.
-The great news is that you don’t need iTunes.
+Waltr Pro (read our full review) is a wonderful program for those who want to wirelessly drag-and-drop music, videos (including 4K Ultra HD), ringtones, PDFs, and ePub and iBook files into iPhone, iPod, or iPad.
+Developed by the Softorino team, Waltr Pro can get any media content from your Mac/PC onto your Apple device in no time.

 Combining iPhone management and data transfer software, Syncios can back up, edit, manage and restore iPhone media files as well as transfer them between computer and phone or between iOS/Android devices.